-- Cedarville University – Cedarville, OH: “22% of students were homeschooled”
+- Cedarville University – Cedarville, OH: “22% of students were homeschool students”

 - College of the Ozarks – Point Lookout, MO: “They stand by their beliefs in the face of adversity.
 They stick to biblical teaching and encourage their staff and students to do the same.
-Many homeschool students have gone there and have been blessed.”
+Many homeschool students have gone there.”

 - Commonwealth Baptist College – Lexington, KY: “A college that supports the families.”

 - Dallas Baptist University – Dallas, TX: “They have been extremely easy to work with, offer scholarships not based on class rank and accept the CLT as an alternative to the SAT and ACT.”